-Tim concentrates his practice on creditors' rights, bankruptcy, commercial loan restructuring and insolvency issues.
+Tim P. Palmer, shareholder and Head of the firm's Bankruptcy Practice Group, concentrates his practice on creditors' rights, bankruptcy, commercial loan restructuring and insolvency issues.
 Tim primarily represents secured lenders, including commercial banks and special servicers, in connection with commercial loan workouts.

 Tim’s practice includes bankruptcy, receiverships, foreclosures, Article 9 sale transactions and collecting and enforcing judgments.
 He also represents asset-based lenders in commercial-loan transactions.
 Tim has experience drafting and negotiating intercreditor agreements in connection with first-lien/second-lien transactions, mezzanine financing and equity-sponsored debt.
-Tim is a frequent speaker on creditors’ rights issues and has been selected for inclusion in The Best Lawyers in America® list each year since 2014 and the Pennsylvania Super Lawyers 2018 list..
-He has also been selected for inclusion in Chambers USA: America's Leading Lawyers for Business.
+Tim is a frequent speaker on creditors’ rights issues and has been selected for inclusion in The Best Lawyers in America® list each year since 2014 under the Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law category.
+He was named to the Pennsylvania Super Lawyers 2018 list and has also been selected for inclusion in Chambers USA: America's Leading Lawyers for Business.

 Tim’s professional experience includes: